 The levy can be paid in kind (land and any existing buildings)

 Further information regarding CIL

-All government legislation and Guidance regarding CIL can viewed on the Planning Advisory Service website via the following link:
+All government legislation and Guidance regarding CIL can viewed on the following Government website: